MicrosoftDocs/dynamics-365-fraud-protection/content/signup-schema.md

 # Sign-up data schemas for account protection

-This topic outlines the schemas for the Signup data for account protection.
-For SignupStatus, see [this accompanying page](signup-status-schema.md).
+This topic outlines the Signup data schemas for account protection.
+For information about the SignupStatus schemas, see [this accompanying page](signup-status-schema.md).

 Note the following formatting guidelines throughout: